 Advantage magazine features SysGen’s personalized IT support

-Advantage magazine features SysGen’s personalized IT support in “The Innovators” section of its Oct/Nov/Dec 2014 issue.
+Advantage magazine features SysGen’s personalized IT support in the “The Innovators” section of its Oct/Nov/Dec 2014 issue.
 Gain insight into how we provide unmatched customer service, comprehensive network support, and innovative solutions as a managed IT service provider in Calgary, Edmonton, Red Deer, and Vancouver.
-Read the article in Advantage magazine (also posted below).
+Read the article below:

 By Melissa French, Advantage Magazine

 SysGen Solutions Group is always working to move beyond the help desk in order to provide personalized IT support

 Many in business have been there.
 It’s the middle of the day, toward the end of the week, and you’re hard at work in your office on a grueling project involving multiple computer systems, programs, and documents.
 Suddenly, something goes terribly wrong—the server decides it will no longer connect, or several screens start flashing the same error.
 You’re left with no choice but to ring up your IT-services provider for help, but when no one takes the call immediately, you’re forced to leave a message, hang up, and wait.

 The crisis isn’t always so dire, of course.
 Sometimes you’re just looking for assistance streamlining your IT infrastructure, or maybe you need a team that can upgrade your business for cloud storage.
 Regardless of why you need a tech consultant, though, the point is that you want assurance that someone’s going to be there when you reach out for help.

 Calgary-based SysGen Solutions Group makes sure to always have someone ready to pick up the phone.
 For the company and its president and CEO, Lyle Richardet, IT consulting is about responding and delivering personalized IT support rather than help-desk-based solutions.